krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * What's the difference between ruby's standard library, core library, and gems?
 * What makes a good commit?
 * What is the request response cycle?
-* What is the different ways to use the css display property?
 * What is refactoring?
 * How can I use git branches to make spiking easier?
 * What makes a good pull request?